10 King Richard III facts which you might not have known are revealed by the author David Baldwin…

 Richard is the only English king to be killed in battle since Harold at Hastings in 1066.
 He suffered no fewer than nine separate head wounds, two of which would have proved fatal.

-David Baldwin’s biography of the notorious king, Richard III, is published by Amberley for £8.99.
-A new edition with additional notes and photos will be published after the reinterment.
+Read David Baldwin’s biography of the notorious king for more Richard III facts.
+Richard III, is published by Amberley for £8.99.